apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-A reference type that conforms to `Sendable` is sometimes a sign that a struct
+A reference type that conforms to `Sendable` is sometimes a sign that a value
-would be preferable, but there are circumstances where reference semantics need
+type would be preferable.
-to be preserved, or where compatibility with a mixed Swift/Objective-C code base
+But there are circumstances where reference semantics need to be preserved,
-is required.
+or where compatibility with a mixed Swift/Objective-C code base is required.

 #### Using Composition